 There are probably at least a hundred models of outboard digital to analog converters (DACs) on the market today – some very good and some merely average.
-But even a mediocre-performing outboard DAC will often out-perform the DACs in most consumer CD players.
+But even a mediocre-performing outboard DAC will often out-perform the DACs in most consumer CD and Bluray players.
 That being the case, how do you go about selecting the right DAC for your system?

 There are several criteria you can use to narrow down the potential field.
 They include:

 - the file resolutions you would like to support;

 Let's take these one by one.

 If your intent is to play mostly .mp3's and regular RedBook (CD-quality 16/44 files) audio tracks, all DACs sold today are capable of handling those file resolutions.
 In fact, many of them can do so at very high quality levels.
 If you desire the ability to play higher resolutions files, many of these basic DACs can also handle file resolutions up to 24/192.
 Beyond that, it gets a bit more complicated, not only because the DAC needs to be capable of higher resolutions, but also because its usability may be impacted by the capabilities of the streaming device that is feeding it a bit stream (more on that in a moment).

 So what file resolutions should you support?